m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 **How does DNS injection work?**

 DNS injection is one of the most common censorship technique employed by the GFW.
 The GFW uses a ruleset to determine when to inject DNS replies to censor network traffic.
 To start with, it is important to identify and isolate the networks that use DNS injection for censorship.
-The authors of the paper titled “Towards a Comprehensive Picture of the Great Firewall’s DNS Censorship” use probing techniques and vantage points to search for injected paths and then evaluate the injection.
+The authors of the paper titled “Towards a Comprehensive Picture of the Great Firewall's DNS Censorship” use probing techniques and vantage points to search for injected paths and then evaluate the injection.

 When tested against probes for restricted and benign domains, the accuracy of DNS open resolvers to accurately pollute the response is recorded over 99.9%.
 The steps involved in DNS injection are: